 11) Think Long Term The process of community building is organic in nature; you will have to give time to nurture.
 You can’t just blast a bulk email and expect them to come and form a community.
 If your motive is to make short-term and you’re only interested in making a quick buck, it will show to your customers and they will not engage with your brand.
 Be patient and persistent.

 Find New Ways to Engage with your Customers

 As a community facilitator, your role is to offer your customers different ways to engage with your brand.
 In this section of the article, let’s talk about the initiatives you can take to make users engage with your brand and other members in the community.

-- Emotional Rewards: You can offer ratings, rankings, votings and point system to give user a chance to get social recognition as a reward to engage with your content.
+Emotional Rewards: You can offer ratings, rankings, votings and point system to give the user a chance to get social recognition as a reward to engage with your content.